-Within the walls there were two town gates: Mieszkowicka from the south and Mill Gate (also known as Chojeńska) from the west.
-In the north-eastern half tower there was a smaller Lake wicket gate, also called Water Gate, leading to the castle.
-Probably in the fifteenth century, and certainly before 1500, next to the Mieszkowicka Gate, a new passage was pierced.
-The previous one was walled up and the foregate was erected in front of the building.
-Perhaps the same was true for the second gate.
+Within the walls there were two town gates: Mieszkowice Gate from the south and Mill Gate (also called Chojeńska) from the west.
+In the north-eastern half tower there was a smaller Lake Gate, also called Water Gate, leading to the castle.
+Probably in the 15th century, and certainly before 1500, a new passage was made next to the Mieszkowice Gate.
+The previous one was bricked up, and a foregate was erected in front of the building.
+Perhaps the same was done in the case of the second gate.

-Kuna M., Średniowieczne mury miejskie w powiecie gryfińskim na tle sieci miast warownych Pomorza Zachodniego i dawnej wschodniej Brandenburgii, “Rocznik Chojeński” nr 7, s.37-76, Chojna 2015.
+Kuna M., Średniowieczne mury miejskie w powiecie gryfińskim na tle sieci miast warownych Pomorza Zachodniego i dawnej wschodniej Brandenburgii, “Rocznik Chojeński” nr 7, Chojna 2015.

-Pilch.J, Kowalski S., Leksykon zabytków Pomorza Zachodniego i ziemi lubuskiej, Warszawa 2012.
+Pilch J., Kowalski S., Leksykon zabytków Pomorza Zachodniego i ziemi lubuskiej, Warszawa 2012.